davidgriesel/01_video_game_market_analysis/README.md

 <table>
 <tr>
 <td align="center" valign="top" width="100%">
-    <em>Shooter overtook Action in North America, both Shooter and Sports surpassed Action in Europe and the Other region, and Role-Playing led in Japan until Action took over late in the period.</em>
+    <em>Shooter overtook Action in North America, while Shooter and Sports surpassed it in Europe and the Other region, reflecting evolving platform trends and player preferences.
+Japan diverged, with Role-Playing dominant until Action rose late in the period.</em>
 </td>
 </tr>
 </table>